mgueury/oke_mysql_java_101/README.md

 ## Demo 1 - Java

-In this demo, the DB details are hardcoded in the Dockerfile Edit Dockerfile and change it with you DB details
+In this demo, the DB details are hardcoded in the Dockerfile.

+Edit Dockerfile and replace with your DB details

 ```
 cd oke_mysql_java_101/demo1